emqx/flowsdk/README.md

 # FlowSDK

-FlowSDK is a safty-first, realistic, behavior predictable messaging SDK.
+FlowSDK is a safety-first, realistic, behavior predictable messaging SDK.

-With FlowSDK, You could build messaging based [micro middleware functions](#Micro-middleware-functions) that runs in your app.
+With FlowSDK, You can build messaging based [micro middleware](#Micro-middleware-functions) that runs in your app.

-FlowSDK leverage multiple protocols in different layers and make best use of them for real world scenarios.
+FlowSDK leverages multiple protocols in different layers and make best use of them for real world scenarios.

 ## What is Flow